deepspike/progressive_tandem_learning/README.md

 # Progressive Tandem Learning Framework
-The official release of the progressive tandem learning (PTL) framework.
+The official code release of the progressive tandem learning (PTL) framework.

 ## Requirements
 The code has been tested with python=3.8, pytorch=1.9.0, torchvision=0.10.0

 ## Usage
-This repo contains the code for image classificatio task on the Cifar10 dataset with the AlexNet and VGG11 architectures.
+This repo contains the code for image classification on the Cifar10 dataset with the AlexNet and VGG11 architectures.
 * Step 1: Train baseline ANN models
 ``` sh
 $ python cifar10_AlexNet_ann.py